-In OFDM, the objective is still to transmit a high-rate stream using multiple subcarriers.
-OFDM overcomes the problem of the large bandwidth requirement imposed by guard bands.
-Instead of using K local oscillators (LOs) and K multipliers in modulation, OFDM uses a mathematical technique called discrete Fourier transform (DFT) to generate the subcarriers.
-The subcarriers generated this way do not need additional guard bands and can be placed closer together in the frequency domain.
-The subcarriers are also orthogonal to each other over a set duration (i.e., over the duration of an OFDM symbol).
-In addition, DFT and its inverse can be efficiently computed, eliminating the need for separate RF components for separate subcarriers.
+- OFDM overcomes the problem of the large bandwidth requirement imposed by guard bands. - Instead of using K local oscillators (LOs) and K multipliers in modulation, OFDM uses a mathematical technique called discrete Fourier transform (DFT) to generate the subcarriers. - The subcarriers generated this way do not need additional guard bands and can be placed closer together in the frequency domain. - The subcarriers are also orthogonal to each other over a set duration (i.e., over the duration of an OFDM symbol). - DFT and its inverse can be efficiently computed, eliminating the need for separate RF components for separate subcarriers.